Ginger Snaps Baking Affairs

 • Oil: Use either vegetable oil or canola.
 This helps the cake to turn out really moist.

-• Red Food Coloring: My favorite food coloring to use for any red velvet recipe is Wilton's red food gel.
-It works so well!
+• Red Food Coloring: My favorite food coloring to use for any red velvet recipe is Americolor Red Food Gel.
+It works so well and you only need a little.

 • Vinegar: Using white vinegar is a necessary ingredient in this cake.